Extending the Active Directory Schema for Enterprise Printer Support

 up or migrating users this is an option.
 It is possible to script

 the initial insertion of data.
-Figure 10 is a script that will
+Figure 10

 insert a printer for all members of an OU so all you need to do is